insertokername/custom-authlib/docs/oauth/oidc/core.rst

 OpenID Connect Core
 ===================

-This section is about the core part of OpenID Connect.
-Authlib implemented `OpenID Connect Core 1.0`_ on top of OAuth 2.0.
+This section is about the core part of OpenID Connect. insertokname-authlib implemented `OpenID Connect Core 1.0`_ on top of OAuth 2.0.
 It enhanced OAuth 2.0 with:

-.. module:: authlib.oidc.core.grants
+.. module:: insertokname-authlib.oidc.core.grants
     :noindex:

 1. :class:`OpenIDCode` extension for Authorization code flow